Luxury Vacation Rental Design

-“I wanted everybody who came through the doors – being a family or a corporate group, to feel immediately at home and welcomed.
-I wanted Three Cheers to feel like they have walked into a home, and not a tired rental property.
+“I wanted everybody who came through the doors—whether a family or a corporate group—to feel immediately at home and welcomed," Sarah said.
+"I wanted Three Cheers to feel like they have walked into a home, and not a tired rental property.
 Somewhere they could host and entertain but also put their feet up and relax.”

 Sarah’s eye for design and focus on the smallest details was apparent in the end result– See for yourself!

 A once tired and generally unloved space, this room was to become one of the main focal points of the house.
 The high cathedral ceilings and oversized windows made an amazing backdrop for all the furnishing and accents.

 The kitchen required a complete overhaul with new appliances, counter tops, an up-to-date sink, and an all-new herringbone backsplash to brighten the space and add texture.
 Wood casings were custom created and placed over the dated ceiling columns and arches to create a bold structural presence through a solid, rustic beam look.

 Adjacent to the kitchen and dining room lies the new living room.
 Keeping the design consistent within each room of Three Cheers, this space achieves a comfortable and accommodating feel through its deep leather L-shaped couch, warm-textured rugs, and wood burning fireplace.
 It was important to Sarah to achieve a friendly and hospitable feel with a cohesive union between the kitchen, dining, and living rooms.